Zahorksy-Developer/ZahorksyPajton/readme.md

 # Pajton - A Custom Python-like Language

-**Pajton** is a meme language created as a fun variation of Python, inspired by the "Zahorská" (Slovak) dialect.
-It is not intended for serious use, but rather as a humorous take on Python's syntax, making the language more playful and entertaining.
+**Pajton** is a meme language based on Python, created as a fun variation inspired by the "Zahorská" (Slovak) dialect.
+The language uses a humorous twist on Python's syntax to make coding more playful.

+This repository contains both a Python interpreter and a Go program to run `.pajton` files.
+Choose either to execute your Pajton files based on your preference for Python or Go.

 ### Features:
-- Translates specific words from Slovak (Zahorská) dialect to Python syntax.
+- Translates specific words from the Zahorská dialect to Python syntax.
-- Allows users to run `.pajton` files, which are interpreted as regular Python code after translation.
+- Allows users to run `.pajton` files using either Python or Go.

-### How it works:
-The interpreter reads the `.pajton` file, replaces specific keywords with the corresponding Python commands, and then executes the translated Python code.
+- The Go program executes the Python interpreter internally, making it easy for users who prefer Go.

 ### Common Translations:
 - **vypravaj** → `print`